KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [EXT-Detector by bugsounet](https://github.com/bugsounet/EXT-Detector)

-1. Deprecated: Found ` electron-rebuild` in file `postinstall.sh`: Replace it with `@electron/rebuild`
-2. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. Information: There are updates for 1 dependencie(s):
+   - @mapbox/node-pre-gyp  ^1.0.10  →  ^1.0.11

 ### [EXT-FreeboxTV by bugsounet](https://github.com/bugsounet/EXT-FreeboxTV)